 - Biofeedback.
 A biofeedback specialist uses signals from monitoring equipment to teach you to control certain body functions and responses, including relaxing your muscles.

 - Acupuncture.
-This involves inserting very thin needles through your skin to various depths at certain points on your body.
+This treatment for pain management involves inserting very thin needles through your skin to various depths at certain points on your body.

-Discuss your use of alternative medicine practices and supplements with your doctor.
+Discuss your use of alternative medicine practices and herbal treatments with your doctor.

 Preparing for an appointment